Capital: Kvod (pop. 25,000)

 Kav is the central kingdom and heartland for an ethnic group called the Domviroi — a group which includes the Palaks and the Wallachirs.

 The Kavan people are ruled by a grand prince, not a king.
 The last king, Avannor, disappeared with his army after embarking on a holy war against the elves.
 He is presumed dead, having vanished in 50 Y.B.E. but even now, more than 1,000 years later, the priests insist he will return.

 The Kavan royalty has long been divided.
 Two Great Houses, the Avannorics and the Zandrasts, have schemed against each other for centuries even as the throne has passed between them.

 The power of the Grand Princes is checked by the Duma, a council of nobles, priests, and Kavan knights.

 Kavan Knights form the backbone of the principality’s military.
 They ride on hardy horses, wear suits of mail and pointed iron caps, and bear swords and spears.
 They give the Zarube knights and Almanian landswehr a formidable challenge.
 They are reinforced by vast numbers of crossbowmen and infantrymen, together with peasant soldiers.

-The rarest of warriors in the Kavan army are the werewolves — magically gifted men who can transform into half-beasts.
+The rarest of warriors in the Kavan army are the medvings — magically gifted men who can transform into a cross between man and bear.
 Unlike the babas, they are revered by all and given prestigious commands.
-A werewolf is accorded honor and is viewed as an incarnation of the god Tur (Tyr).
+A medving is accorded honor and is viewed as an incarnation of the god Tur (Tyr).